Ham Marden – Salvage, Clothing & General Merchandise

 Andrew Marden - Clothing

-Andrew, grew up in and around the business beginning following his father Ham around the Lewiston store from the time he could barley walk and pricing things for “fun”, to working in every aspect of the business throughout high school and college.
+Andrew, grew up in and around the business beginning following his father Ham around the Lewiston store from the time he could barely walk and pricing things for “fun”, to working in every aspect of the business throughout high school and college.
 Having always had aspirations to work in the family business, Andrew is extremely proud to have the opportunity to be part of the third generation to work in the family business.

 Andrew graduated with a degree in Financial Economics and a minor in Public Policy from Saint Anselm College in Manchester NH.